-Emergency information is information that is intended to further the protection of life, health, safety or property.
-Examples include, but are not limited to, the following:
+Emergency information about a current emergency is information intended to help protect life, health, safety or property.
+Examples include, but are not limited to:

-In the case of persons who are deaf or hard of hearing, emergency information that is provided in the audio portion of programming must be provided either using closed captioning or other methods of visual presentation, such as open captioning, crawls or scrolls that appear on the screen.
-Emergency information provided by means other than closed captioning should not block any closed captioning, and closed captioning should not block any emergency information provided by means other than closed captioning.
-Closed captions are visual text displays that are hidden in the video signal.
-You can access closed captions through your remote control or on-screen menu (all TVs with a 13-inch or larger diameter screen manufactured after 1993 have caption decoder circuitry) or through a special decoder.
+For persons who are deaf or hard of hearing, emergency information provided in the audio portion of programming must be provided either using closed captioning or other methods of visual presentation, such as open captioning, crawls or scrolls that appear on the screen.
+Video programming distributors must ensure that emergency information does not block any closed captioning, and closed captioning should not block any emergency information provided by means other than closed captioning.
+Closed captions are visual text displays hidden in the video signal.
+You can access closed captions through your remote control or on-screen menu or through a special decoder.
 Open captions are an integral part of the television picture, like subtitles in a movie.
 In other words, open captions cannot be turned off.
 Text that advances very slowly across the bottom of the screen is referred to as a crawl; displayed text or graphics that move up and down the screen are said to scroll.

-In the case of persons who are visually impaired, emergency information that is provided in the video portion of a regularly scheduled newscast or a newscast that interrupts regular programming must be made accessible.
-This requires the aural description of emergency information in the main audio.
-If the emergency information is being provided in the video portion of programming that is not a regularly scheduled newscast or a newscast that interrupts regular programming (e.g., the programmer provides the emergency information through “crawling” or “scrolling” during regular programming), this information must be accompanied by an aural tone.
-This tone is to alert persons with vision disabilities that the broadcaster is providing emergency information, and alert such persons to tune to another source, such as a radio, for more information.
+For persons who are blind or visually impaired, emergency information provided in the video portion of a regularly scheduled newscast or a newscast that interrupts regular programming must be made accessible through an aural description of emergency information in the main audio.
+If the emergency information is being provided visually during regular programming through screen crawls or scrolls, for example, it must be accompanied by an aural tone and made accessible through the use of a secondary audio stream, such as a radio.
+The aural tone will alert persons with vision disabilities that the broadcaster is providing emergency information and they should tune to the secondary audio stream for more information.

 The information provided visually and aurally must include critical details regarding the emergency and how to respond.
-Critical details could include, among other things:
+Examples of critical details include:

-- specific details regarding the areas that will be affected by the emergency;
+- specific details regarding the areas that may be affected by the emergency

-- evacuation orders, detailed descriptions of areas to be evacuated and specific evacuation routes; and
+- evacuation orders, detailed descriptions of areas to be evacuated and specific evacuation routes

-- approved shelters or the way to take shelter in one's home, instructions on how to secure personal property, road closures and how to obtain relief assistance.
+- approved shelters or the way to take shelter in one's home

 In determining whether particular details need to be presented visually and aurally, programmers may rely on their own good faith judgments.

-There could be a limited number of instances when an emergency affects the broadcast station or non-broadcast network or distributor and it may be impossible to provide accessible emergency information.
+There may be instances when an emergency affects the broadcast station or non-broadcast network or distributor.
+In such instances it may be impossible to provide accessible emergency information.

 If you have a complaint about failure to provide emergency information in an accessible format, you can first try to resolve it with the video programming distributor, although you are not required to do so.
-You can also complain to the FCC.
-There is no charge for filing a complaint.
-The FCC may take enforcement action where it determines that a violation of the rules has occurred.
-You can file your complaint using an online complaint form .
-You can also file your complaint with the FCC’s Consumer Center by calling 1-888-CALL-FCC (1-888-225-5322) voice or 1-888-TELL-FCC (1-888-835-5322) TTY; faxing 1-866-418-0232; or writing to:
+You can also file a complaint with the FCC.
+You have multiple options for filing a complaint with the FCC:

 Federal Communications Commission